Symbiote (comics): Culture

-The symbiotes, when they were originally created, were used as tools by Knull to conquer the universe.
-At the time, they had a symbiote dialect.
-When they were freed from Knull's control and began learning about compassion, they established the lie about their nature to redeem themselves.
-They formed the Agents of Cosmos, symbiotes bonded to benevolent hosts, forming noble warriors who try to maintain peace across the universe.
-However, some symbiotes were corrupted by malevolent hosts, turning them back into monsters and reestablishing the symbiote Imperium first formed by Knull; these symbiotes were cut from the Klyntar hive mind.
-The symbiote Imperium would conquer planets and infect their inhabitants to drain and consume them.
+The symbiotes, when they are created, are used as tools by Knull to conquer the universe.
+At the time, they have a symbiote dialect.
+When they are freed from Knull's control and begin learning about compassion, they establish the lie about their nature to redeem themselves.
+They form the Agents of Cosmos, symbiotes bonded to benevolent hosts, forming noble warriors who try to maintain peace across the universe.
+However, some symbiotes are corrupted by malevolent hosts, turning them back into monsters and reestablishing the symbiote Imperium first formed by Knull; these symbiotes are cut from the Klyntar hive mind.
+The symbiote Imperium conquers planets and infects their inhabitants to drain and consume them.

-The symbiotes in general don't have an actual culture.
-As seen with Venom and Carnage, the symbiote's personality and psychology depends largely on the host's nature, as the link between the host and the symbiote is what gives the symbiote a purpose and meaning to their life.
+The symbiotes in general do not have a proper culture.
+As seen with Venom and Carnage, the symbiote's personality and psychology depend largely on the host's nature, as the link between the host and the symbiote is what gives the symbiote a purpose and meaning to their life.

-As for the Nameless, a group of Kree explorers infected by the Exolon parasites, after being infected by the parasites which consumed their souls, they lost all sense of time and sentience and started engaging in gruesome self-inflicted pain rituals to remember their past lives.
+As for the Nameless, a group of Kree explorers infected by the Exolon parasites, after being infected by the parasites, which consumed their souls, they lose all sense of time and sentience and start engaging in gruesome self-inflicted pain rituals to remember their past lives.